Novel Writing Software: the tools you really need

-I’ve used You Write On for testing/honing the opening chapters of a novel and whole short stories.
-I recommend it though with some caveats, see my article on getting feedback on your novel for tips on how best to use critique software and critique sites to improve your writing.
+I recommend using a critique site for testing/honing the opening chapters of a novel, although with some caveats – see my article on getting feedback on your novel for tips on how best to use critique software and critique sites to improve your writing.

 If you are planning on self-publishing your novel then as well as novel writing software, you are going to need software for producing cover art.
 Self-publishing platforms give you the option for a template-generated cover, but your book will look more professional if you do your own.

 iPiccy and Pixlr

 These are both free and easy to use image editing programs I use them for experimenting with book covers.